Eaglesham: 17th century

 Following a period of peace and relative stability in Scotland during the reign of King James VI, religion continued to be a major issue.
-The Calvinistic Covenanter movement was founded as a reaction against the efforts of King Charles I to forcibly introduce High Church Episcopalianism inspired by the Caroline Divines and a hierarchy of Bishops into the Church of Scotland.
+The Calvinistic Covenanter movement was founded as a reaction against the efforts of King Charles I to forcibly introduce High Church Episcopalianism inspired by the Caroline Divines and a hierarchy of bishops into the Church of Scotland.
 The population of Renfrewshire was predominantly in favour of the National Covenant and Alexander, 6th Earl of Eglinton signed the covenant.
 Covenanters faced steep fines or even the threat of execution for expressing their faith and held their religious services (conventicles) in secret.

 Alexander Montgomerie, 8th Earl of Eglinton obtained an Act of Parliament in 1672 for an annual fair and weekly market.
 By the time the New Statistical Account for Scotland was published in 1845 the weekly market had long been discontinued and a flower show was held in place of fairs.
 The fair was revived in 1961 and in recent years is held bi-annually in May or June and traditionally opens with a procession parading through the village.

 18th and 19th centuries

 Until the 18th century, Scotland's villages were little more than settlements loosely organised around fermtouns.
 In 1769 Alexander, 10th Earl of Eglinton, began the work of developing the old Kirktoun of Eaglesham into a planned village.
-However it was his successor, Archibald, 11th Earl of Eglinton, who largely saw Alexander's plans through to completion.
+However, it was his successor, Archibald, 11th Earl of Eglinton, who largely saw Alexander's plans through to completion.
 The Earl planned his new village with two ranges of houses built around the Orry, an area of common land (Orry is from the Scots word, aurie meaning area), divided in the centre by the Eaglesham Burn.
-Tacks were offered on 900 year leases.
+Tacks were offered on 900-year leases.
 As a result of agricultural improvements, displaced workers became tradesmen or weavers in the village.

 Eaglesham flourished during the age of agricultural and industrial improvements.
-Surgeons, shopkeepers and traders such as coopers; grocers; wrights; smiths; boot and shoe-makers supplied the needs and demands of the increasing population.
+Surgeons, shopkeepers and traders such as coopers; grocers; wrights; smiths; boot and shoemakers supplied the needs and demands of the increasing population.
 Churches met the religious needs of the inhabitants, schools provided education.

 Handloom weaving became the main industry until the establishment of a water powered cotton spinning mill in the village in 1791.
 The Orry cotton spinning mill at its peak employed around 200 people.
 The mill burned down and was rebuilt several times before being destroyed by fire in 1876 and was never rebuilt.
 Without work many of the mill workers drifted away and their homes lay empty.

-After seven centuries of ownership, the Montgomerie family's finances foundered and Eaglesham Estate was put on the market in 1835.
+After seven centuries of ownership, the Montgomerie family's finances foundered, and Eaglesham Estate was put on the market in 1835.
 The Estate was finally sold for £217,000 in 1844 to Allan Gilmour, Sr. and James Gilmour.

 East Renfrewshire Council's archives hold an unpublished manuscript "Graham's Eaglesham Essay" which details the history of the village at this time.